DanielReker/crypto-framework/README.md

 }
 ```

+You can find complete example in `apps/demo` folder.

 ## Language Bindings

 This framework provides language bindings for Java, C#, and Python, generated using SWIG.
 These bindings are packaged as DLL files (shared libraries) located within the respective language directories.
 You can find the bindings and example code in the following locations: